Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Dog fight or flight response, you may wonder what it means.
-No, it doesn't mean your dog will wear boxing gloves and fight on the ring nor does it mean he'll grow wings one day and will take off and fly.
-The fight and flight response seen in dogs, is an innate survival instinct you still see in humankind as well.
+You may wonder what the dog fight-or-flight response means.
+No, it doesn't mean your dog will wear boxing gloves and fight in the ring, nor does it mean he'll grow wings one day and will take off and fly.
+The canine fight-or-flight response is an innate survival instinct that humans display, as well.

-I will never forget the day our physics professor showed up in class and was starting a lecture on the fight and flight response in humans.
-He started talking to use very softly, so softly I felt like nodding off, when suddenly he took a book and with all the force of his biceps, he slammed it on the desk.
+I will never forget the day our physics professor showed up in class began lecturing on the fight-or-flight response in humans.
+He was speaking very softly—so softly I felt like nodding off.
+Suddenly, he took a book and forcefully slammed it on the desk.
 We all startled and looked at each other wondering if our teacher had gone insane.
-Then he explained: "This, is the perfect example of an adrenaline rush that would stimulate you to engage in fight or flight."
+Then he explained: "This is the perfect example of an adrenaline rush that would stimulate you to engage in fight-or-flight."

-The release of hormones and neurotranmitters during the fight or flight acute stress response causes a variety of physiological changes in the dog.
+The release of hormones and neurotransmitters during the fight-or-flight acute stress response causes a variety of physiological changes in the dog.
 These physiological changes are the body's effort to create a boost of energy sufficient to get the dog out of trouble and survive.
 While a brief, acute response to a suspected trigger may cause temporary physiological changes, the effects of chronic, prolonged stress in dogs can long term undermine the dog's immune system.

 - Increased heart rate